 Being away from home as a student you might imagine that you’ll be halls of residence in first year, followed by a shared rental in a flat for however long it takes you to finally graduate.
-It doesn’t have to be this way – in fact, it’s perfectly possible to get a mortgage while you’re still a student and not in full-time employment.
+It doesn’t have to be this way – in fact, it’s perfectly possible to get a first-time buyer mortgage while you’re still a student and not in full-time employment.
 We’ll explore your options below.

 What Is a Student Mortgage?

 You may have come across the term “student mortgage” and been wondering what it is.
 In fact, there isn’t a specific type of mortgage product aimed only at first-time buyer students.
-Rather, it’s possible for students to apply and get approved for a mortgage loan through the standard process.
+Rather, it’s possible for students to apply and get approved for a first-time buyer mortgage deal through the standard process.
 This will involve the lender assessing the affordability of the loan and typically requiring a minimum loan-to-value ratio of around 85%.
 It might also involve having a family member to support your application.

 How Can I Get a Student Mortgage?